spylu/SCE_circuit_mapping/Methods.md

 ### Make a boundary
 The goal of delineating the circuits is for us to computationally connect a household/business to a specific circuit.
 To ensure we can do this we need to only allow for overlapping polygons in cases where there are two polygons that have different voltages.

+1. I am having trouble adding a feature to the 'template.geojson' layer, and so at this point do not worry about this until I have rectified the issue.

 ### Update the attribute table

 | Attribute Name | Type | Description | Example |